trivago/gollum/docs/consumers/kafka.rst

 This consumer reads data from a kafka cluster using Shopify's `Sarama <https://github.com/Shopify/sarama>`_ library.
 Any setting here reflects settings from this library.
+When attached to a fuse, this consumer will stop processing messages in case that fuse is burned.
+See the `API documentation <http://gollum.readthedocs.org/en/latest/consumers/kafka.html>`_ for additional details.

 Parameters